Family at The Wharf on the Southwest Waterfront - Dining and Shopping Destination in Washington, DC

-A renaissance is underway along this 47-acre riverfront community, and the new development is called The Wharf.
+A renaissance is happening along this riverfront community, and the new development is called The Wharf.
 Despite big changes, this historic neighborhood maintains many important remnants of its past including its historic seafood market, world-class theater, leisure cruise boat pier and riverfront promenade along the Potomac River.
-Here is a list of the current happenings in the Southwest Waterfront neighborhood.
+Here is a list of the current happenings in the Southwest & The Wharf neighborhood.

 Established in 1805, this DC landmark is the oldest continuously operating open-air seafood market in the nation.
 Several vendors sell prepared and raw seafood – some from floating barges.
 It’s a great place to sample the region’s iconic Chesapeake Bay crabs and oysters.

-There are many exciting neighborhoods in the District with a rich history arts and culinary history.
-Explore DC’s neighborhoods to pick your next adventure.
+There are many exciting neighborhoods in the District – explore them all and pick your next adventure.